Process intelligence: The foundation that gives meaning in the AI era

 One of the key lessons from both examples is that business transformation does not reside only in the frontline.
 Back-office functions such as finance, HR and procurement are often overlooked.
 Yet they are precisely where inefficiencies accumulate and where transparency can unlock substantial value.

 I’ve seen too many organizations pour resources into customer-facing initiatives while neglecting the processes that support them.
-Mercado Libre’s approach challenges that tendency.
-By focusing on back-office clarity, it is building a foundation that strengthens the entire system.
-LATAM’s early steps suggest that even a single process, if addressed with discipline, can ripple across the wider organization.
+Both, by focusing on back-office clarity, are building a foundation that strengthens the entire system.

 A regional perspective

-It also matters that this conversation took place in Chile.
-Latin America combines world-class industries with operational challenges that are as complex as any in the world.
+It also matters that this is happening in Latin America.
+The region combines world-class industries with operational challenges that are as complex as any in the world.
 The region is used to doing more with less and in that context process discipline is a necessity.

 AI will continue to accelerate whatever it touches.
 What gives that acceleration direction is clarity.
 BPM provides the framework, process intelligence provides the visibility and together they create the conditions for AI to generate outcomes that matter.